yordevs/quiz-night/Answers.md

    - The Ebor Lex Journal website
    - The Yordle website

-   [^o]: **Guidance:** The font style may have been telling, but if you refresh the Lemon Press website often enough you'll see the footer changes.
+   [^n]: **Guidance:** The font style may have been telling, but if you refresh the Lemon Press website often enough you'll see the footer changes.

-1. How many ducks are present on the Yordevs Links page?[^p]
+1. How many ducks are present on the Yordevs Links page?[^o]

    + 170
    - 180
    - 200
    - 150

-   [^p]: **Guidance:** Search the [Yordevs Links page repo](https://github.com/yordevs/links.yordevs.com) to get to [Background.js](https://github.com/yordevs/links.yordevs.com/blob/master/src/Background.js).
+   [^o]: **Guidance:** Search the [Yordevs Links page repo](https://github.com/yordevs/links.yordevs.com) to get to [Background.js](https://github.com/yordevs/links.yordevs.com/blob/master/src/Background.js).
 An object with key "number" contains a dictionary as value, in which `"value": 170`.

-1. Which of the following statements about the `<script>` HTML element is false?[^q]
+1. Which of the following statements about the `<script>` HTML element is false?[^p]

    + External JavaScript files must contain the `<script>` tag.
    - JavaScript, enclosed by `<script>` tags, can be present in both the `<head>` and `<body>` sections of a HTML document.
    - `<script src="index.js">` is the correct syntax for referring to an external script in a file called `index.js`.
    - JavaScript is put in the `<script>` HTML element.

-   [^q]: **Guidance:** A HTML element would not be present in a JavaScript file.
+   [^p]: **Guidance:** A HTML element would not be present in a JavaScript file.
 For clarity, it's best practice to have external or internal JavaScript in the head of a HTML file, but it should be noted that the JS code runs before the remaining DOM content loads from the HTML code (to adjust, see [this Stack Overflow answer](https://stackoverflow.com/a/24070373)).

-1. What HTTP request method gets you rick rolled on the Yordle Server?[^r]:
+1. What HTTP request method gets you rick rolled on the Yordle Server?[^q]:

    - DELETE
    - POST
    - PUT
    + GET

-   [^r]: **Guidance:** Fetching data (a GET request) when navigating to https://api.yordle.co.uk/ redirects you.
+   [^q]: **Guidance:** Fetching data (a GET request) when navigating to https://api.yordle.co.uk/ redirects you.
 Alternatively, in [index.ts](https://github.com/yordevs/yordle-server/blob/master/index.ts) of the [Yordle Server repo](https://github.com/yordevs/yordle-server), you can see:
          ```TypeScript
          app.get("*", (req, res) => {
           res.redirect("https://www.youtube.com/watch?v=dQw4w9WgXcQ")
          })
          ```

-1. What HTTP status code (although _slightly_ misleadingly) is accompanied by [this response](https://raw.githubusercontent.com/yordevs/yordle-server/master/resources/forbiddenResponse.txt) on the Yordle Server upon an POST request with an invalid body?[^s]
+1. What HTTP status code (although _slightly_ misleadingly) is accompanied by [this response](https://raw.githubusercontent.com/yordevs/yordle-server/master/resources/forbiddenResponse.txt) on the Yordle Server upon an POST request with an invalid body?[^r]

    + 403
    - 200
    - 400
    - 402

-   [^s]: **Guidance:** A forbidden response is usually accompanied by a 400 HTTP status code (not 403, as it currently does for the Yordle website), hence the '_slightly_ misleadingly'.
+   [^r]: **Guidance:** A forbidden response is usually accompanied by a 400 HTTP status code (not 403, as it currently does for the Yordle website), hence the '_slightly_ misleadingly'.
 The forbidden response is received along with a 403 status code if the body of a POST request is invalid.
 Alternatively, search the [Yordle Server repo](https://github.com/yordevs/yordle-server) for `forbiddenResponse` (`forbiddenResponse.txt` yields no response) to get to [index.ts](https://github.com/yordevs/yordle-server/blob/8229d1b2620ffbc57e3b961a8ee5af4536091f2b/index.ts) and find the following code blocks:
          ```TypeScript
          var forbiddenResponse: string;
          fs.readFile('resources/forbiddenResponse.txt', 'utf8', function (err, data) {